Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Related work

-\textbf{Low rank models in econometrics}.
+\textbf{PCA for large factor models}.
+The initial step of PCR is PCA.
 A vast literature studies the identification, estimation, and inference of latent factors $(\lambda_i,\mu_j)$ in models of the form

-where $Z_{i,\cdot}$ is observed, the ambient dimension $dim(X_{i,\cdot})$ is high and growing, and the latent dimension $dim(\lambda_i)$ is low and fixed \cite{bai2002determining,onatski2009formal,bai2013principal,bai2014identification}.
-Rather than imposing a fixed linear factor model, we require that the approximate rank of $X_{i,\cdot}$ diverges much more slowly than $dim(X_{i,\cdot})$.
-The nonlinear factor model $X_{ij}=g(\lambda_i,\mu_j)$, where $dim(\lambda_j)$ may be diverging, is \textit{sufficient} but \textit{unnecessary} for our analysis.
-Like the factor model literature, we allow for weak correlation and heteroscedastity of measurement errors within units \cite{bai2003inferential,bai2009panel}.
-We further allow for missingness and do not need to identify the latent factors for downstream causal inference.
+where $Z_{i,\cdot}$ is observed, the ambient dimension $dim(X_{i,\cdot})$ is high, and the latent dimension $dim(\lambda_i)$ is fixed \cite{bai2003inferential,bai2013principal}.
+Our interest in downstream causal inference allows us to bypass the issue of identifying latent factors, and to relax the linear factor model; instead, we require that the approximate rank of $\bX$ diverges more slowly than $dim(X_{i,\cdot})$.
+The nonlinear factor model $X_{ij}=g(\lambda_i,\mu_j)$, where $dim(\lambda_j)$ may slowly diverge and $g$ is smooth, is \textit{sufficient} but \textit{unnecessary} for our analysis.
+Like the factor model literature, we allow weak correlation and heteroscedastity of measurement errors within units.

-Whereas we study treatment effects, policy effects, and elasticities in cross sectional data, a rich literature studies panel data settings where the analyst observes many units over time.
-One strand of this literature considers inference on the latent factors themselves in factor augmented regressions \cite{stock2002forecasting,bai2006confidence,wang2017asymptotics}.
-Another strand considers inference for average treatment on the treated via synthetic control.
-In particular, works in this strand posit a low rank \cite{chernozhukov2018test,bai2019matrix,xiong2019large,fernandez2020low, agarwal2020synthetic,feng2020causal,athey2021matrix} or approximately low rank \cite{arkhangelsky2019synthetic,agarwal2021robustness} factor model for potential outcomes over units and times.
-Observed outcomes are interpreted as corrupted potential outcomes with idiosyncratic noise.
-By contrast, we study general nonseparable causal models, and we interpret observed covariates as corrupted observations of true covariates that are approximately low rank.